lisawagner/react-router-pages/README.md

 ### `Fetching Data`

-Create a custom fetch data hook to grab articles from the db.json file.
+Created a custom fetch data hook to grab articles from the db.json file.
 Using json-server package, running and serving the db file.
 This becomes the api endpoint: `http://localhost:3000/articles`

 ### `Route Parameters`

-Adding a 'read more' link to the articles and routing that link to a details page for the article.
-These routes will look like this: `/articles/:id` where the :id part is a changeable route parameter.
+Added a 'read more' link to the articles and routing that link to a details page for the article.
+These routes will look like: `/articles/:id` where the :id part is a changeable route parameter.

 ### `The useParams Hook`